 Dear Your Teen:

-My college freshman is coming home for break and I am anticipating that he’ll want to continue his college social life while at home.
-How do I talk to him about alcohol?
+My college freshman is coming home and I am anticipating that he’ll want to continue his college social life while at home.
+How do I talk to him about college drinking?
 It seems complicated to say, “I know you drink at school, but you can’t at home.”

 There is a difference between knowing that your teen is drinking alcohol at college and allowing your son to continue drinking alcohol at home.
 Parents should never endorse alcohol use when their children are under the legal drinking age.
 In essence, when you say it is okay to use, you are also encouraging your son to break the law.
 Furthermore, if you allow drinking in your house, you are breaking the law and can be arrested for social hosting.

 It is, however, reasonable to assume that your son is going to continue to engage in his social life, and parents should have a discussion about alcohol and college students.
 Choose a mutually agreeable time to engage in a conversation about expectations while at home.
 Don’t ambush your son; rather set a time and let him know you want to speak about drinking and your parental thoughts.

 The most important rule is to make sure your son knows it is never acceptable to drink and drive.
 Your son should understand that he can always call for a ride without parental judgment.